• Skip to main content

 Lamentations 3:24 (CEV) 25 (ESV) 26 (CEV)

 The way forward won’t be closed forever.
-If it is closed, there’s more to do in this chapter of your life before you move to the next.
-Once you move on, you can’t return, so it is wise to be sure you are done with the current season of life.
+If you find that it is currently closed, then there’s more to do in this chapter of your life before you move on to the next.

 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.